 At night, the Klein Karoo skies provide a stunning display of light virtually unknown to dwellers in the Big Smoke, including the Southern Cross, Orion and the awesome Milky Way in its infinite magnificence.
 Indeed, the Klein Karoo credibly challenges Montana as ‘big sky’ country.

 The magnificent Swartberg pass and the hamlet of Prince Albert: ostrich show farms; hot air balloon rides over the parched landscape; the spectacular Redstone Hills, Meerkat Magic valley, where visitors can interact with an entire colony of meerkats almost within arms length; and fabulous Meiringspoort pass, where for ten glorious kilometers a river meanders alongside the road surrounded by towering cliffs with distorted and misshapen rock faces – these are just some of the ‘must see’ amenities and activities to be enjoyed within easy driving distance of Calitzdorp Country House, your five star accommodation in Calitzdorp, Heart of the Klein Karoo.

-Day one: take a tea-break at one of many good cafes on the R 62 in Barrydale, but don’t waste too much time in the village – not a lot to see, apart from the Heritage Garden with its collection of succulents so varied that practically every time you visit there will be different species in bloom, keeping your visit ever new.
+take a tea-break at one of many good cafes on the R 62 in Barrydale, but don’t waste too much time in the village – not a lot to see, apart from the Heritage Garden with its collection of succulents so varied that practically every time you visit there will be different species in bloom, keeping your visit ever new.